What is SMSC?

 At Whitefield we aim to enable each child to develop confidence, self-motivation and an understanding of their rights and responsibilities within our society.
 We encourage all our pupils to play a positive role in contributing to school life and the wider community through class and school councils, fundraising events and supporting nominated charities.

 We link SMSC and PSED with British Values throughout the school.
-Each month the whole school looks at a different value and the children aim to increase their knowledge of this value by different activities, assemblies and everyday behaviour towards others and their own personal development.
+Each half term the whole school looks at two different values and we aim to increase the children's knowledge of these values by different activities, assemblies and everyday behaviour towards others and through their own personal development.

 We teach S.M.S.C in a variety of ways: as a discrete subject, via assemblies and through our curriculum.
 We have found that SMSC occurs within many subjects - science, PE, Food technology, RE whilst the skills of co-operation, team work, thinking about others, taking responsibility are ongoing throughout each and every subject alongside and go hand in hand with good manners.

 We make use of educational visits providing wherever possible real life contexts which are relevant to the children and make use of actual situations and current issues for example visits to our local church and mosque, raising monies for charities both near and far and exchange workshops with another school.